Dosenpfand/ctf-writeups/presentation_2022_PlaidCTF_crauthzv2.md

 ### Analysis - CRID III
 - 1st byte of `crid` is `mask`
-- Changing the mask and adapting the `csrf` cookie accordringly validates
+- Changing the mask and adapting the `csrf` cookie accordingly validates
 - E.g. Change from `5` to `3` and set `csrf` cookie to user id.

 ---